About Birding the Border

 Birding the Border takes place each spring in Val Verde and Kinney counties, Texas!
 This puts us in the middle of the Central Flyway and at the intersection of 3 different ecoregions, providing our participants with the opportunity to see a wide variety of birds in the borderlands of southwest Texas.
 We kick off our program with a Welcome Social at Val Verde Winery.
 Take this opportunity to meet the Birding the Border guides and birding buddies as well as your fellow birders while enjoying the beautiful atmosphere of the oldest bonded winery in Texas and a delicious taco bar!
 Over the next 3 days, you can travel through a wide variety of unique habitats in the Edwards Plateau, South Texas Plains, and the Chihuahuan Desert to find target species such as golden-cheeked warblers; black-capped vireos; Morelet’s seedeaters; varied, indigo, and painted buntings; and tropical parulas.
 We look forward to taking you to some of the best birding spots in Val Verde and Kinney counties, including public, private, and restricted access properties.

 Trips: Each day, participants have the option to choose 1 of 5 locations to spend the morning birding with a professional guide and our local birding buddies.
-Trips are limited to 13 birders per a day and transportation and lunch are provided during each trip.
-There will also be a photography-focused trip each day, guided by Dr. Dorian Anderson.
+Trips are limited to 10 – 13 birders per a day and transportation and lunch are provided during each trip.
+There will also be photography-focused trips each day, guided by Laura Keene.
 On these trips, participants will spend more time at bird blinds and unique birding photography spots, focusing on photos more than number of species.
-Photography-focused trips are limited to 8 participants per day.
+The photography-focused track is limited to 6 participants per day.

-All trips must have a minimum number of 8 participants registered.
+All non-photography trips must have a minimum number of 8 participants registered.
 If a minimum of 8 participants is not met, participants will be asked to switch to another trip with availability.
 Photography-focused trips must have a minimum of 5 participants.
-Participants will not be refunded or charged the cost difference if minimum number is not met and participants are reassigned.
+Participants will not be refunded or charged the cost difference if minimum number is not met and participants are reassigned to another trip.

-Birding with Texas A&M AgriLife Extension Seminars: The heart of Extension is education!
+Birding with Texas A&M AgriLife Extension Seminars and Workshops: The heart of Extension is education!
 We provide our participants with seminars on a variety of bird-related science.
-During the heat of the day on Friday, April 30 and Saturday, May 1, cool off in the Ramada Ballroom while learning about birds from the experts!
-May 1 seminars will be held virtually so anyone can join.
+During the heat of the day on Friday, April 28 and Saturday, April 29, cool off in the Del Rio Country Club while learning about birds from the experts!

 - Birds, Bats, and Owls Benefit Dinner at Kickapoo Caverns State Park